swissi2000/ProbeApp-Test/docs/ATCsetup.md

 * If there is a Tool Touch Off device configured on the system, try the **Measure** button of a tool to measure the Height Offset value of the tool.
 The cycle will use the fix TT if one is available, otherwise the movable TT will be used and you will be asked to jog the tool over the movable TT.

-* If the system has a fix TT, load a tool in each Bin and make sure the tools are currectly assigned to the Bin# in the Tool Library Manager.
+* If the system has a fix TT, load a tool in each Bin and make sure the tools are correctly assigned to the Bin# in the Tool Library Manager.
 Then use the **Measure all Tools in ATC** button to measure the Height Offset of all tools in the rack.

 * Make sure Tool #1 and #2 are assigned to a Bin# and that those tools are in the assigned Bins.
 Then use the **Load Tool** button to load T1.
 Tool in Spindle should no show T1.
 If that's the case, exit the **Tool Library Manager**.

 ### Testing M6 ATC Tool Change Functionality
 Open the MDI from the CNC12 Main screen.

 * In the MDI, enter a Tool Change command for Tool #1 (T1 M6) and Press Cycle Start.
 T1 should already be in the spindle from the test step before.
-The M6 Tool Change macro should recognize that T1 is already in the spindle and the M6 macro should just finish without any tool strore/retrieval function.
+The M6 Tool Change macro should recognize that T1 is already in the spindle and the M6 macro should just finish without any tool return/retrieval function.

 * Enter a Tool Change for Tool #2 (T2 M6) and press Cycle Start.
 The machine should now return T1 to its Bin and then load T2.
-Make sure any other action configured in the M6 macro like parking and retrieving a Dust Shoe, are occuring and in the correct sequence.
+Make sure any other action configured in the M6 macro like parking and retrieving a Dust Shoe etc, are occuring and in the correct sequence.

 * Enter a Tool Change for a Tool # that is not in the rack.
 Tool #2 should be returned to its Bin and Message will be shown that the requested tool is not in the rack.
 You will have the option to do a manual tool change or to open the Tool Library Manager where you can re-arrange Tool# to Bin# assignments.
-When you exit the Tool Library Manager, the tool change will continue with the new Bin assigments.
+Select the option to open the Tool Library Manager.
+Now assign a Bin# to that tooll and place that tool into the specified Bin.
+Exit the Tool Library Manager, the tool change should now continue, retrieving the tool from the now assigned Bin.

+* Enter again a Tool Change for a Tool # that is not in the rack.
+This time select the option of a manual tool change and verify if the manual tool change is happening correctly at the configured location.

 If this all works correctly, the Rack-ATC Module should be ready for real action.

 ## Changing ATC Configuration Parameters
-If any adjustments to the Rack-ATC Module need to be made, jjust press the **ATC Configuration** Button on the **Tool Library Manager** screen.
+If any adjustments to the Rack-ATC Module need to be made, just press the **ATC Configuration** Button on the **Tool Library Manager** screen.

 Any changes made to the ATC Configuration Parameters will instantly be active after pressing the **Save Configuration** button.

 Note that changing the number of Bins will reset all Bin Coordinate Data in the table.

 If the check box **ATC Functions enabled** is unchecked, all ATC Functions will be disabled and all Bin# will be reset to 0 which will force all manual Tool Changes.
-In order to fully remove the Rack-ATC Module, the M6 Tool Change Macro mfunc6.mac should be exchanges with a macro that's setup for manual tool changes and the Rack-ATC Module license needs to be removed.
+In order to fully remove the Rack-ATC Module, the M6 Tool Change Macro mfunc6.mac should be exchanged with a macro that's setup for manual tool changes and the Rack-ATC Module license needs to be removed.

 ## Other Tool Library Manager Functionality
 The Rack-ATC Module is an extension of the **ProbeApp-Tool Library Manager***.

-For all the functionality and configuration of the **Tool Library Manager** ouside of the ATC Functionality, consult the [Tool Library Manager](ToolOffsetter.md) Chapter.
+For details about all the non-ATC Module related functionality and configuration of the **Tool Library Manager**, consult the [Tool Library Manager](ToolOffsetter.md) Chapter.